monikastrah/431-2020/classes/class20/README.md

 I've developed slides for and pre-recorded commentary on five extra examples to help you understand the material in Class 20.

 - Class 20 Extra Slides (for all five examples) can be found [in PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class20/extra/431_class-20-extra-slides_2020.pdf) and in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class20/extra/431_class-20-extra-slides_2020.Rmd).
-- The video files for Dr. Love's presentation of the "extra" material will be posted to our Shared Google Drive in the **Class 20 Extra Videos** [folder](https://drive.google.com/drive/folders/1fVDvQavNJoRoJbjmKNX8yRAhugjWtSb9?usp=sharing).
+- The video files for Dr. Love's presentation of the "extra" material are available now in our Shared Google Drive in the **Class 20 Extra Videos** [folder](https://drive.google.com/drive/folders/1fVDvQavNJoRoJbjmKNX8yRAhugjWtSb9?usp=sharing).
+You'll need to be logged into Google via CWRU in order to see the folder or the files, of course.
-    - There will be a separate video file for each of the five "extra" examples.
-Each runs between 4 and 10 minutes.
+    - Each of the five "extra" examples has a pre-recorded video.
+Each runs between 4 and 10 minutes, and I encourage you to watch them all, and in order.
     - Example 1 is about a 2x2 table.
     - Example 2 is about a two-way table with 5 rows and 2 columns.
     - Examples 3, 4 and 5 are about three-way tables, and make use of the Woolf test and the Cochran-Mantel-Haenszel approach.
 Example 4 also discusses Simpson's Paradox, and Example 5 also discusses some basic ideas about meta-analysis.